mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Sunday, 11 May 2025

-- The average temperature today is 17.37˚C,
+- The average temperature today is 16.64˚C,
-- With highs of 17.75˚C and lows of 16.75˚C,
+- With highs of 16.64˚C and lows of 15.93˚C,
-- It may feel like 17.07˚C with scattered clouds
+- It may feel like 16.27˚C with overcast clouds
-- The wind speed is 2.06m/s and visibility is 10000m
+- The wind speed is 0.89m/s and visibility is 10000m
 - The pressure is 1008hPa and humidity is 73%
 - The sun will rise at 04:21 and set at 19:48